marcello-negri/personal-website/content/publication/example4/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: the LFlow consist of a composition of bijective layers.
-Red lines denote trajectories of fluid parcels.
+  caption: Left: LFlow is a single time-conditioned Normalizing Flow.
+Right: in red we denote trajectories of fluid parcels.
   focal_point: ""
   preview_only: false